reduxjs/redux/docs/tutorials/fundamentals/part-3-state-actions-reducers.md

   - Reducers must always follow special rules:
     - Only calculate the new state based on the `state` and `action` arguments
     - Never mutate the existing `state` - always return a copy
-    - No "side effects" like AJAX calls or async logic
+    - No "side effects" like HTTP requests or async logic
 - **Reducers should be split up to make them easier to read**
   - Reducers are usually split based on top-level state keys or "slices" of state
   - Reducers are usually written in "slice" files, organized into "feature" folders